-U.S. navy ship sails in disputed South China Sea amid trade talks with Beijing
+U.S. Navy ship sails in disputed South China Sea amid trade talks with Beijing

 The statement comes as trade talks between China and the United States are under way in Beijing, the first round of face-to-face discussions since both sides agreed to a 90-day truce in a trade war that has roiled international markets.

-China claims almost all of the strategic waters, and frequently lambastes the United States and its allies for freedom of navigation naval operations near Chinese-occupied islands.
+China claims almost all of the strategic waters, and frequently lambasts the United States and its allies for freedom of navigation naval operations near Chinese-occupied islands.

-Vietnam, Philippines, Brunei, Malaysia, Indonesia and Taiwan have competing claims in the region.
+Vietnam, the Philippines, Brunei, Malaysia, Indonesia and Taiwan have competing claims in the region.

+U.S. President Donald Trump and Chinese President Xi Jinping in December agreed to put on hold a spiraling trade dispute of tit-for-tat import tariffs on hundreds of billions worth of goods.

+Trump has imposed tariffs to pressure Beijing to change its practices on issues ranging from corporate espionage to market access and industrial subsidies.
+China has retaliated with tariffs of its own.

 Reporting by Philip Stewart in Washington and Christian Shepherd in Beijing; Editing by Nick Macfie